PhonologicalCorpusTools/CorpusTools/docs/source/phonological_search.rst

    To save a search, click on “Save current search” in the “Phonological Search” dialogue box (see above pictures).
    To modify it or to use a saved search, click on “Load recent search.”
 See :ref:`saving_phono_search` for details.

-6. **Additional filters**: It is possible to filter out tokens by word, phoneme, or syllable frequencies.
+6. **Additional Filters**: As of PCT 1.5.0, there are some extra options that can be added to phonological searches.
+These act as filters; essentially, the baseline phonological search is conducted, and then only the results that match the selected filters are actually returned.
+If the filters are left blank, they are simply not applied and all results are returned.
+The three filters are:
+   a. **Word frequency**: Specify what the minimum and / or maximum token frequency value each returned word should have is.
+   b. **Phoneme number**: Specify what the minimum number and / or maximum number of phonemes each returned word should have is.
+   b. **Syllable number**: Specify what the minimum number and / or maximum number of syllables each returned word should have is.

-   To do this, enter numbers in the relevant slots located under the “Additional filters” group.
-Note that those minimum and maximum frequency filters apply after the search is done, i.e., by removing unwanted search tokens on search results.
-Also note that the syllable number filters are not applicable to a corpus without syllables.
+   Note that the syllable number filters are not applicable to a corpus without syllables.
 See :ref:`column-delimited` for how to create a corpus with a syllable delimiter.

 7. **Results**: Once all selections have been made, click on “Calculate phonological search.”
 If there is not already an existing results table,